s3dse/v-tabler/README.md

 # V-Tabler

-A modern Vue 3 component library for building beautiful, data-rich web applications.
-Includes advanced table, form, and UI components, built with UnoCSS and designed for flexibility and developer experience.
+A Vue 3 component library for building data-rich web applications.
+Includes advanced table, form, and UI components, built with UnoCSS and designed for flexibility.

 ## Installation